jamesrochabrun/SwiftOpenAI/README.md

 For more information, consult OpenAI's [official documentation](https://platform.openai.com/docs/).

-⚠️  Please take precaution to keep your API key secure per [OpenAI's guidance](https://platform.openai.com/docs/api-reference/authentication):
+⚠️  Please take precautions to keep your API key secure per [OpenAI's guidance](https://platform.openai.com/docs/api-reference/authentication):

 > Remember that your API key is a secret!
 Do not share it with others or expose
 > it in any client-side code (browsers, apps).
 Production requests must be
-> routed through your own backend server where your API key can be securely
+> routed through your backend server where your API key can be securely
 > loaded from an environment variable or key management service.

 SwiftOpenAI has built-in support for AIProxy, which is a backend for AI apps, to satisfy this requirement.